mattmakai/mattmakai.github.com/source/content/pages/presentations.rst

 calls to micromanaging bosses.
 You'll learn how a few extra lines of code in your deployment process can make your developer life a whole lot easier.

-Upcoming talk to the `DC Configuration Management Group <http://www.meetup.com/DC-Configuration-Management-Group/events/170471292/>`_ in Arlington, Virginia on March 26.
+Talk given at `DC Configuration Management Group <http://www.meetup.com/DC-Configuration-Management-Group/events/170471292/>`_ in Arlington, Virginia on March 26.

 ----